rockettheme/docs/Docs/technical_tips/blogging/seo.md

 | Include Site Name in Page Titles | Appends the site name to all page titles.                         |

 ### Include Site Name in Page Titles
 Including your site's name in page titles only impacts how the title appears in your browser's tab.
 As far as search engines go, it also adds a branding to search results.
 This enables people to quickly identify and select your site's article over any others that might appear in the page.
-It's a quick way around having to dig through the page description to find what you're looking for.
+It is a quick way around having to dig through the page description to find what you're looking for.

 There's a downside with doing this.
 Your total SEF (Search Engine Friendly) title should be no more than 70 characters.
 If your site's brand is 10 characters with a space, dash, and a space separating it from the main title,  you'll need to account for 13 fewer characters in your individual article titles.

 ### Unicode Aliases
 Unicode aliases are only really useful if you use non-Latin characters in your site or article titles.
 For example, if you use the Greek alphabet as part of your site's name, then you'll want to turn this feature on.
-Otherwise, it's probably best left off.
+Otherwise, it is probably best left off.

 ### Search Engine Friendly URLs
 This feature rewrites URLs in a way that makes it easier for someone to tell what the article is about by the URL alone.
-It's a useful strategy that has become part of several major search engine's ranking algorithms.
+It is a useful strategy that has become part of several major search engine's ranking algorithms.
 If your site URLs aren't easy to understand, then there's probably less of a chance someone will click on them if it were passed on through Twitter or email.

 Writing Tips and Strategies
 -----